Clement Mok

 Clement Mok (born 1958) is a graphic designer and author.
+He is best known for his work on marketing materials for the original Macintosh computer while creative director at Apple Inc.

-Mok founded several design-related businesses — Studio Archetype (acquired by Sapient), CMCD and NetObjects, Inc. In 1997, Mok helped to launch the advertising campaign called "The Internet Guy".
+Mok founded several design-related businesses — Studio Archetype (acquired by Sapient), CMCD and NetObjects, Inc. In 1997, Mok recruited George Chen in a photoshoot for an early collection of stock photography made for graphic designers distributed on CD-ROM, whose likeness was used in many high-profile print and billboard advertising campaigns, inadvertently creating an unofficial mascot for the dot-com era, nicknamed "The Internet Guy".
 From 1998 until 2001, he was Chief Creative Officer of Sapient.
-Mok also served as the national president of AIGA and was the creative director at Apple Inc. in the early 1980s.
-Currently, he leads a new subscription-based royalty-free stock image business and consults on a variety of product development projects.
+Mok also served as the national president of AIGA.